jmau111-org/jm-twitter-cards/readme.txt

 = Plugin is fine but Twitter cards doesn't appear in my tweets =

 1. Make sure you correctly fulfilled fields in option page according to [Twitter documentation](https://dev.twitter.com/docs/cards "Twitter cards documentation")
-2. Make sure you have correctly [submitted your website to Twitter](https://dev.twitter.com/docs/cards/validation/validator "Twitter cards submit")
-3. Wait for Twitter's answer (a mail that tells you your site has been approved)
-4. Be careful with your robots.txt and put some rules to allow Twitter to fetch your website :
+2. Be careful with your robots.txt and put some rules to allow Twitter to fetch your website :

 `
 	User-agent: Twitterbot